• Skip to primary navigation

 Jump to Recipe Jump to Video

-Filipino turon recipe for turon that’s crispy and crunchy whether fried or baked.
-Serve with vanilla ice cream and salted caramel sauce and you have yourself a dessert that transports you straight to the tropics where the sun is always shining and the sound of banana trees swaying with the warm breeze lulls you into a sweet siesta.
+Learn how to make Filipino turon that’s crispy and crunchy whether fried or baked.
+Serve with ice cream and caramel sauce for a delicious turon dessert that will transport you straight to the tropics.

 When I was new in Canada all those years ago, I was homesick all the time (I still am, though not as often) and food helped me deal with that.
 I cannot begin to describe to you the euphoria I get when I take that first bite of something, anything and it tastes like the ones from home.